Thaileaf/AWS-Projects/README.md

 Each project is contained in its own directory with:

-- A Document with all of the step by step instructions
+- A pdf with all of the step by step instructions
-- Configuration files and code samples when applicable
+- Configuration files and code samples when needed

 ## Cost Considerations